Ontario- Agawa Fall Colours

 Pelee Island’s magical charm has been coined the Canadian Caribbean.
 With summer temperatures that mimic the famed Bordeaux region of France, Pelee Island is a winemaker’s paradise, though you needn’t love wine to love your time on the island.
 Sand beaches dot the shoreline, and trails criss-cross the island, while rare species of birds soar over it all.

-Your first stop will be at a local winery.
-Here you will enjoy both a tasting and a tour of the facility.
+Our local guide will meet us on arrival at Pelee Island Winery.
+We will have time to see the island and then enjoy both a tasting and a tour of the facility.
 Lunch is also included at the facility.
-Your afternoon will be spent exploring the island under the guidance of a local tour professional.
+Your day visit will be spent exploring the island under the guidance of a local tour professional.
 Once we have arrived back on the mainland, we will make our way to Windsor.
 Your evening will be free.
+(B, L)

 Day 3

 This morning after your included breakfast you will be met by “The Rum Runners Tour” acting troupe.
 The group will take you on a journey through prohibition of the 1920s and 30s in Windsor.
-This tour includes visits to MacKenzie Hall and Bedford United Church, after your lunch and Rum Runner’s show you’ll be off to Willistead Manor House for a visit.
-Your evening will again be free.
+This tour includes visits to MacKenzie Hall and Bedford United Church.

 Day 4